cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 stages of becoming a multi-planetary species.
 I want to help us realize our destiny in the solar system.

-I get these waves of disbelief that this is real life more frequently than I'm willing to admit.
-From the perspective of my 25 year old self, a high school teacher with no engineering experience, it seems pretty improbable that I would end up in a career that could impact the long-term direction of space exploration.
+Knowing myself as an engineer and knowing the kind of problems that pull me and don't let go, it makes perfect sense that I am where I am now.
+But from the perspective of my 21 year old self, a teacher with no engineering experience, it seems pretty improbable that I would end up in a career that could impact the long-term direction of space exploration.
 I haven't forgotten that I'm a self-taught programmer with no formal engineering education, but here I am doing research and building systems to help people _work better in space_.

 The rest of this post will be an autobiography.
 I want to start at the beginning of my career after college, when I was a high school teacher with a B- undergrad